joestubbs/coe379L-sp24/docs/projects/project04.rst

 Git Repository
 --------------
 The project products should be saved into an organized git repository, similar to the way we have done the other projects.
+The initial proposal should be among the documents included in your git repository, and it should be there by the initial proposal due date (Tuesday, April 16).

 Final Report and Video
 -----------------------